". . . a land that floweth with MILK and honey"

 - Contains an impressive amino acid and immuno-supportive nutrient profile;

-- Rich in healthy fats lipolic acid and CLA (conjugated linoleic acid)
+- Rich in healthy fats lipolic acid and CLA (conjugated linoleic acid).
+Grassfed dairy products contain nearly 6 times more CLA than non-grassfed.

 Choose dairy products from rBGH-free cows